Wilhelm Lawicz-Liszka

 Wilhelm Lawicz-Liszka was a Polish infantry officer of the Polish Legions in World War I and the Blue Army, a colonel of the Polish Armed Forces and the Polish Armed Forces in the West.
-He was fought for Polish independence in World War I and World War II and the Polish–Soviet War, in 1966 he was appointed brigadier general by the president of the Polish government-in-exile.
+He fought for Polish independence in World War I and World War II and the Polish–Soviet War.
+In 1966 he was appointed brigadier general by the president of the Polish government-in-exile.

 Biography

 From 1905 to 1912 he was a student of the Bartłomiej Nowodworski High School in Kraków.
 He attended one class with Antoni Staich.
 After graduating from high school, he began studies at the Faculty of Law and Administration of the Jagiellonian University.
 During his studies, he was active in the Polish Rifle Squads.

 During World War I, from August 1914 to February 1918, he served in the Polish Legions and the Polish Auxiliary Corps.
 He was an officer of the 2nd Infantry Regiment, in which he commanded a platoon until 17 April 1915 and a company, and commandant of a regimental NCO school.
 Until May 1918, he commanded a battalion in the Polish II Corps in Russia, and then, until August that year, in conspiracy, he conducted an agitation and recruitment campaign in Ukraine.
 Later, until December 1918, he commanded a company and an officer school in the 4th Rifle Division in the Kuban.
 In December 1918, he came to Poland as part of the military mission of General Żeligowski to Chief of State.

 In February 1919, he took command of the battalion in the 2nd Foot Rifle Regiment, which on September 1, 1919, after the unification of the Blue Army with the Polish Armed Forces, was renamed the 44th Borderlands Rifle Regiment.
 In December 1920 he became the commander of this unit.
 He was also the commander of the XXV Infantry Brigade.